inrista/loggliest/README.md

 }
 ```

 Loggliest is available on JCenter which is the default repository, so no further configuration should be necessary.
-Loggliest depends on Retrofit 1.9.0 and requires API level 9 (Android 2.3)
+Loggliest depends on Retrofit 1.9.0 and requires API level 9 (Android 2.3).
+It requires the internet permission.

 ## Usage
 First, initialize the global singleton instance using the `Builder` provided by `with(android.content.Context, String)`.
 You must provide your Loggly token.
 A minimal setup looks like this: